kootee/42_CPP_modules/README.md

 # 42_CPP_modules
-Repository for C++ module exercises of Hive, 42 school of Helsinki.
+Repository for C++ modules of Hive, 42 school of Helsinki.

 - Module 00: Introduction to C++ and classes
 - Module 01: Memory allocation and pointers